 - Pretend you know the person being harassed.

 Direct: Call it like you see it.
 Confront the harmful, threatening or inappropriate behavior directly in a safe, respectful manner.

 - Step-in to separate the individuals and use assertive language.

 - Use an assertive communication style to call out the problem and stand your ground, without resorting to aggression.

-- Ask others to get involved to help take charge of the situation (e.g. a friend, supervisor, bouncer, police officer).
+- Ask others to get involved to help take charge of the situation (e.g. a friend, supervisor, bouncer, eating club officer on-duty).

 - Familiarize yourself with the full range of resources available to you in an emergency and during business hours.

 - Ask a friend of the person being inappropriate to tell them to stop.

 - Ask the bouncer or eating club officer on-duty for support.

 - Get one of your friends to help you create a distraction.